 Another Ohio school feeling the crunch is Sinclair Community College.
 This school put one-quarter million into marketing this year in an attempt to attract more students.
 The college actually saw a much smaller enrollment drop than expected this year, which was good news for school administrators.
 Officials differed on the reasons for the decline, citing several possibilities.

 “There are a number of factors which could contribute to the enrollment decline in some of the colleges and universities including semester conversion, which caused students to rush to complete coursework last year,” Kim Norris, spokeswoman for the Board of Regents, told the Dayton Daily News.
 “Also, some community college enrollment is trending down after several years of record enrollment when the economy was at its lowest point.”

-reports that Pima officials are attributing the decline to a number of factors, including an improving economy and changes to admission requirements.
-The school now requires students to demonstrate a seventh-grade proficiency in reading, writing and math before they are allowed to take credit courses.
+Pima Community College in Arizona also saw an 11-percent enrollment decline at the beginning of this academic year.
+Fox 10 News reports that Pima officials attribute the decline to several factors, including an improving economy and changes to admission requirements.
+The school now requires students to demonstrate seventh-grade proficiency in reading, writing, and math before taking credit courses.
 However, in light of recent criticism regarding those policies, the school is relaxing standards slightly, which could result in a slight enrollment uptick.

-Enrollment declines may be felt at community colleges nationwide, but many say it is simply an adjustment to the irregular and exponential growth that has occurred amid the recent economic crisis.
-In the meantime, colleges must once again adjust their operations and budget to accommodate their new enrollment figures.
+Enrollment declines may be felt at community colleges nationwide.
+Still, many say it is simply an adjustment to the irregular and exponential growth that has occurred amid the recent economic crisis.
+In the meantime, colleges must adjust their operations and budget again to accommodate their new enrollment figures.